caseywschmid/timeback-package/timeback/docs/package_setup.md

   - `PowerPathService` in `timeback/services/powerpath/powerpath_service.py` for placement, screening, lesson plans, and assessments
   - `QTIService` in `timeback/services/qti/qti_service.py` for stimuli, assessment items, assessment tests, and validation
   - `CaliperService` in `timeback/services/caliper/caliper_service.py` for learning analytics events
+  - `CASEService` in `timeback/services/case/case_service.py` for competency frameworks and academic standards

 The client constructs separate `HttpClient` instances for each service family that may use different base URLs:
 - OneRoster (uses the primary API base URL)
 - PowerPath (shares the primary API base URL with OneRoster)
+- CASE (shares the primary API base URL with OneRoster)
 - QTI (dedicated base URL)
 - Caliper (dedicated base URL)